logasja/minix-3.2.1/README.md

 ```

 ## Make Instructions
-In order to make the image with most recent patches, pull most recent commmit (or get the most recent patch tarball [here](https://github.com/Jakeman893/minix-3.2.1/releases) and place into /usr/patch/.
+In order to make the image with most recent patches, pull most recent commmit (or get the most recent patch tarball [here](https://github.com/Jakeman893/minix-3.2.1/releases) and unzip it into any directory besize /usr/src/ (I recommend making a directory in /usr/).
-Once in place, run make test in the directory /usr/src and the entire OS will be rebuilt.
-After building (around 10 mins) reboot the environment.
+Once in place, run make test in the new directory.
+This make command will patch the files in /usr/src/, build, and reboot the system for you.
 Aaaand...
 Thats all!